-“I’m looking for a way how to disable copy & paste functions for files transfer from local PC (Win10) to remote PC over RDP so that when someone is on there he or she can’t accidentally or purposely bring anything from local machine to the remote machine.”
+“I’m looking for a way how to disable copy & paste functions for files transfer from local PC (Win10) to remote PC over RDP so that when someone is on where he or she can’t accidentally or purposely bring anything from local machine to the remote machine.”

 How to disable copy and paste in Remote Desktop on Win 10

+Copy and Paste in Remote Desktop enables you to transfer files between remote machines easily.
 To disable the copy and paste function in RDP on Win 10 for the security of important data or files, enabling policies and killing the rdpclip.exe in Task Manager seem more accessible.
 In the following part, the detailed steps are illustrated for you.

 Method 1.
 Turn off RDP copy and paste from Group Policy

 Step 1.
-Press Win + R and enter “gpedit”, and then press “Enter” key to open Group Policy Editor.
+Press Win + R and enter “gpedit”, and then press the “Enter” key to open Group Policy Editor.